sevmorris/sevmos-podcast-leveler/README.md

 # WaxOn — Pre‑Edit Audio Preprocessor

-Purpose: WaxOn prepares raw recordings for editing by rendering a clean, DAW‑ready 24‑bit mono WAV from any input.
-It applies a DC block, optional declip repair, resamples to 44.1 kHz or 48 kHz, and finishes with a true‑peak brickwall limiter (user‑selectable ceiling: −1 to −6 dBFS).
-No loudness normalization is performed in WaxOn.
+**Limiter‑only, no loudness normalization.** WaxOn prepares raw recordings for editing by rendering a clean, DAW‑ready 24‑bit mono WAV from any input.
+It applies a DC block, optional clip repair, resamples to 44.1 kHz or 48 kHz, and finishes with a brick‑wall peak limiter (user‑selectable ceiling −1 to −6 dBFS).

-> Use **WaxOff** after editing to set final program loudness and export deliverables.
+> Use **WaxOff** *after editing* to set final program loudness and export deliverables.

----

-## Features

-- DC blocker (gentle high‑pass; default 20 Hz)
-- Optional clip repair (`adeclip`) in auto / on / off modes
-- Limiter‑only final stage (attack/release, true‑peak oversampling)
-- TP oversampling (×4 by default), optional triangular HP dither
-- 24‑bit PCM mono (channel 0), 44.1 kHz (default) or 48 kHz
-- Interactive prompts or fully scriptable via flags/env
-- Atomic writes (hidden temp then reveal)
-- Minimal dependencies: `bash`, `ffmpeg`

 ---